What is Lift-and-Shift or Rehosting?

 The process was completed in under 24 hours, transitioning operations seamlessly to a VMware environment.
 Post-migration, MRP processing times dropped from 15 minutes to less than a minute, allowing employees to focus on business-critical tasks.

 Over the past two decades, Stromasys has been a leader in cross-platform emulation services.
-Based on the principle of lift and emulation, we have designed our very own engineered Charon emulation solution.
+Based on the principle of lift-and-shift emulation, we have designed our very own engineered Charon emulation solution.